 "We are rapidly losing biodiversity; therefore, tracking biodiversity over time and space is important."–Kristian

-Kristian's love of nature started at a very early age.
-She received a bachelor's degree in Biological Sciences from Mount Holyoke College.
-She then pursued a Ph.D. in Ecology and Evolution from Tufts University.
-At Tufts, Kristian studied the courtship behavior of fireflies.
-Her post-doctoral research was on honeybee behavior and the fungal infection Nosema spp., at the Best Bees Company.
-Kristian also teaches Environmental Science at Massachusetts College of Art and Design.
+Kristian's love of nature began at an early age, leading her to earn a bachelor's degree in Biological Sciences from Mount Holyoke College and a Ph.D. in Ecology and Evolution from Tufts University, where she studied firefly courtship behavior.
+Her post-doctoral research focused on honeybee behavior and the fungal infection Nosema spp. at the Best Bees Company.
+Kristian also teaches Environmental Science at the Massachusetts College of Art and Design.

 “Earthwise Aware’s mission, to engage through citizen science, speaks to me as a person trained in the humanities with many interests in the life sciences.
 I believe that the best way for people to truly care about, and then act on, the needs of their environment is for them to see the natural world up-close: smell the buds, follow the path of ants, and hear birdsong on a spring morning.
 EwA’s programming, both in educational sessions and volunteering opportunities, allows for this closeness.”